MekLiii/crypto-stockmarket/README.md

 ## Installation

 Use the package manager (yarn preferred) to install FE, then type yarn dev.
 For BE, just type yarn ant then node app.js.
 Make sure you are using 17.5+ node version.
+Get your own api keys and put them info .env file.

 ## Used technologies - frontend